-Unlike its storebought counterpart, market stroopwafels are tinkered and made to warm you up on these cold grey days and guarantee a smile on your face — just like a warm hug for your soul.
+Unlike its storebought counterpart, market stroopwafels are tinkered and made to warm you up on these cold grey days and guarantee a smile on your face — just like a toasty hug for your soul.

 Why do they do it?

-Also, think of it this way: Why not take a Dutch food staple, magnify it to 3 times its size and serve it warm to pedestrians, rain or shine? it’s a business model for the history books if you ask me!
+Also, think of it this way: Why not take a Dutch food staple, magnify it to three times its size and serve it warm to pedestrians, rain or shine? it’s a business model for the history books if you ask me!
 Even McDonald’s tried to get involved. 💰